Andy312432/meejing_backend/meejing_api/README.md

 ## Deploying to Vercel

-This repository ships with a `vercel.json` and an `api/index.py` WSGI entrypoint so the Django app can run on Vercel's Python runtime.

 1. **Install the Vercel CLI** (optional for local previews): `npm i -g vercel`.
 2. **Set required environment variables** in the Vercel dashboard (`Project Settings → Environment Variables`):
    - `DEBUG=False`